 Luxury hotels in Gangnam

-InterContinental Seoul COEX – set right next to the COEX Mall famous for its impressive library, you will also be steps away from a subway stop, and one of the most beautiful temples in town: Bongeunsa Temple.
+InterContinental Seoul COEX is set right next to the COEX Mall, famous for its impressive library.
+You will also be steps away from a subway stop and one of the most beautiful temples in town: Bongeunsa Temple.

-You will have access to an internal swimming pool, and rooms with breathtaking city views.
+You can access an internal swimming pool and rooms with breathtaking city views.

 Mid-range hotels in Gangnam

-L7 Gangnam by Lotte – a 4* fancy hotel, set in the business area, with rooms boasting incredible city views.
-You will be close to subway line 2 which will take you anywhere in town, the interior design is luxurious, and on the 10th floor, you’ll find an Italian restaurant and bar.
+L7 Gangnam by Lotte is a 4–star fancy hotel set in the business area, with rooms boasting incredible city views.
+It is close to subway line 2, which will take you anywhere in town.
+The interior design is luxurious, and on the 10th floor, you’ll find an Italian restaurant and bar.

 Budget-friendly hotels in Gangnam

-Princess Hotel – while this hotel is set in the most expensive area – Apgujeong – it is yet a budget hotel without much of an interior design or facilities.
-However, it is close to many restaurants and stores, rooms are clean and comfortable.
+Princess Hotel—While this hotel is set in the most expensive area—Apgujeong—it is still a budget hotel without much interior design or facilities.
+However, it is close to many restaurants and stores, and the rooms are clean and comfortable.

 Getting from Incheon to Gangnam